-As a parent, we all want to do our best to produce thriving children that will go out into the world and function independently as happy, successful adults.
+As a parent, we all want to do our best to produce thriving children.
+We want them to go out into the world and function independently as happy, successful adults.
 A huge part of that is helping children develop self acceptance as well as a growth mindset.
 A low self esteem can result in self sabotaging behaviors and depression.
-As a parent, you may be wondering what causes a low self esteem so you can be sure to help your child avoid those pitfalls.
+You may be wondering what causes a low self esteem and how to help your child avoid those pitfalls.
 Well, I am so happy to have Debby Fogelman, MA.
 Psy.D, share with us today what causes low self esteem and some of her suggestions for overcoming low self esteem.

 What Causes A Low Self Esteem?